The Ultimate Guide to Hip Replacement

 The procedure is only really considered after pain relief and physical therapy have been exhausted.
 Consult with a local doctor before deciding to embark on surgery abroad; they will be able to advise you on whether this surgery is needed.

-The surgery, which is carried out as an inpatient procedure under general anesthetic, essentially involves removing the damaged or diseased part (the top of the upper thigh bone and the socket it fits into), replacing it with a new, prosthetic hip joint.
+The surgery, which is carried out as an inpatient procedure under general anesthetic, essentially involves removing the damaged or diseased part (the top of the upper thigh bone and the socket it fits into) and replacing it with a new, prosthetic hip joint.

-The aim is to restore the function of the hip joint function, which will make walking and other movement easier, as well as relieving pain when sitting or lying down.
+The aim is to restore the function of the hip joint function, which will make walking and other movement easier, as well as relieve pain when sitting or lying down.

 What Is Involved in a Hip Replacement Procedure?